tardate/LittleCodingKata/README.md

 # 455 Little Coding Katas

-> Latest addition :sparkles: [longestCoprimeSubsequence](./perl/longest-coprime-subsequence) - Using Perl to calculate longest coprime subsequences; cassidoo's interview question of the week (2026-05-04).
+> Latest addition :sparkles: [longestCoprimeSubsequence](./perl/longest-coprime-subsequence) - Using Perl to calculate longest coprime subsequence; cassidoo's interview question of the week (2026-05-04).

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about